facebookresearch/digit-design/README.md

 Additionally, the DIGIT firmware binary is released for programming.

 ## License
-These design files are licensed under CC-by-NC, as found in the LICENSE file.
+These design files are licensed under CC-by-NC, as found in the [LICENSE](LICENSE) file.

 ## Citing
-If you like our work, please consider citing us:
+If you like this project, please consider citing us:

 ```BibTeX
 @Article{Lambeta2020DIGIT,